Understanding Intelligent Automation

 Misconceptions about Intelligent Automation

-Despite its broad capabilities, and the benefits intelligent automation brings, there are some misconceptions that are threatening and inhibiting the adoption of IA.
+Despite its broad capabilities, and the benefits IA brings, there are some misconceptions that are threatening and inhibiting the adoption of IA.

 Some of these common misconceptions are:

 IA will replace human in workplace.
 IA will kill jobs for human.
-These are some fears around the adoption of intelligent automation.
+These are some fears around the adoption of IA.
 The question is, is this fear necessary?

-It turns out, intelligent automation has the potential to reshape the way companies work – by streamlining their business processes or workflow.
+It turns out, IA has the potential to reshape the way companies work – by streamlining their business processes or workflow.
 Speeding things up, shortening and simplifying workflows, making use of existing resources at maximum.
-Many can intelligent automation do, and with a very strong artificial intelligence background, intelligent automation can certainly replace some of human jobs.
+Many can IA do, and with a very strong artificial intelligence background, it can certainly replace some of human jobs.
 But ‘replacement’ is not quite a perfect word to describe this.
 A ‘role shifting’ would be greater word to describe the effect.

 It would rather be a role shifting rather than a role replacement.
 Human staff that usually does the administrative works manually, can shift to more value-added tasks that can contribute higher value to the organization where the intelligent bot may be restricted to do.
 The intelligent bot can do the old manual works in a faster and easier way, where the human staff can focus on other valuable things.